2. Summary of material accounting policies Basis of preparation and presentation

 Dividends: Dividend income is recognised when the Company's right to receive dividend is established by the balance sheet date.

-Income tax expense consists of current and deferred tax.
-Income tax expense is recognised in profit or loss except to the extent that it relates to items recognised in OCI or directly in equity, in which case it is recognised in OCI or directly in equity respectively
+Income tax expense consists of current and the net change in the deferred tax asset or liability during the period.
+Income tax expense is recognised in profit or loss except to the extent that it relates to items recognised in OCI or directly in equity, in which case it is recognised in OCI or directly in equity respectively.

 Current tax is the expected tax payable on the taxable profit for the year, using tax rates enacted or substantively enacted by the end of the reporting period, and any adjustment to tax payable in respect of previous years.
 Current tax assets and tax liabilities are offset where the Company has a legally enforceable right to offset and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.
 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.